Table of Contents

 In some cases, indications of PTSD may develop long after the accident has taken place.
 In such cases, PTSD claims are often challenging for the attorneys to establish that the accident caused the harm to the complainant.

 A broken bone would be reflected in an x-ray but not a smashed mind.
-This makes a PTSD claim, a risky affair.
+This makes a post-traumatic stress disorder claim, a risky affair.
 If the proof does not back a PTSD claim, don’t bring it up, as it may question the credibility of the plaintiff.

 Objective evidence and expert opinion may incontrovertibly confirm the PTSD damages sustained by the plaintiff.
-The victim should discuss all his mental agony with the psychologist which would be marked in his medical records.
+The victim should discuss all his emotional distress with the psychologist which would be marked in his medical records.
 Later in the claiming process, medical record review process would help the attorney to establish the arguments.

 Consulting an attorney who understands PTSD and its interplay with other conditions is imperative in a PTSD claim.
 This would help the plaintiff to receive the eligible amount of benefits.